rjmii/SunSchedule/readme.txt

-The purpose of this project is to create a clock app that give its time relative to the sunrise and sunset time of a given location.
+The purpose of this project is to create an app that give the user the next sunrise and sunset for their current location, without giving that data to anyone else.

 This project is released under the GPL V 3.
 Please see the license file for details.